sorchadubh/beverland-design-sprint/README.md

 Both _containers_ have to be up and running for the app to work.
 You can check this by looking at the play/stop buttons on top.

-If they not running start them by pressing the _play_ button for both in exactly this order:
+If they are not running start them by pressing the _play_ button for both in exactly this order:

 1. (random name 1) mongo
 2. (random name 2) beverland-design-sprint